-The best thing you can do to understand proper nurse and patient boundaries with someone you’re treating, you’ve got to get schooled.
-In order to ensure your patient feels safe and that you do not accidentally jeopardize your career, its crucial to get yourself educated on what is appropriate and what is not.
+It’s crucial to get yourself educated on what is appropriate and what is not in order to ensure your patient feels safe and that you do not accidentally jeopardize your career.
 Read up on the literature out there and maybe even find a seasoned nurse that can help mentor you so that you never run into any issues.
 At the same time, if you see a new nurse that may not know proper boundary protocol, try taking them under your wing and teaching them!
+You want your patients to feel like they’re in a safe environment, so make sure you’re providing one.

 What is the definition of “professional boundaries?”

 The National Council of State Boards of Nursing (NCSBN), says professional boundaries are “the spaces between the nurse’s power and the client’s vulnerability.”
 So what exactly does that mean?
-Well basically, it means that because you are the one in the position of the professional and they are in the position where they depend on your care, its important to conduct yourself in a way that makes your patient’s needs met safely.
+Well basically, it means that because you are the one in the position of the professional and they are in the position where they depend on your care.
+It’s important to conduct yourself in a way that makes your patient’s needs met safely.
+Proper nurse and patient boundaries will provide a good example and will ensure that there is no confusion in the nurse/patient relationship.

 Different Levels of Nurse and Patient Boundaries

 Not all boundary crossing in created equal.
-It ranges from slight or accidental done as to help the needs of a patient to the other end of spectrum–wildly inappropriate behavior from nurse to a patient.
+It ranges from slight or accidental I as to help the needs of a patient to the other end of the spectrum–wildly inappropriate behavior from nurse to a patient.

 - Boundary Crossing– These might be accidental or done with the best interest of the patient in mind.
 This is the most common form of boundary crossing that occurs between patient and healthcare professionals.
 Some examples of this would be a nurse disclosing/over-sharing too much personal information to someone they were treating.
 This usually happens as a way to reassure or relate to the patient.
-But, despite the good intentions of doing so, it can interpreted as unprofessional or make the patient feel uncomfortable.
+A patient can feel uncomfortable despite good intentions.
 Accepting gifts from a patient also is not okay.
 It may seem like a nice gesture, but it can become inappropriate.
 Also, giving excessive attention to a patient where it is not necessary is boundary-crossing.
-(However providing too little attention is also a big no no.)However, these mild behavioral slips usually do not lead to punishment or go unnoticed.
+(However, providing too little attention is also a big no no.)However, these mild behavioral slips usually do not lead to punishment or go unnoticed.

 - Boundary Violation- A common boundary violation is when nurses break the privacy provisions of the Health Insurance Portability and Accountability Act (HIPAA) by discussing or disclosing a patient’s personal information outside of for treatment purposes.
-Do not share intimate feelings or personal problems (and absolutely never talk about anything of a sexual nature–that crosses into the next level, sexual misconduct.)
+Do not share intimate feelings or personal problems.
+You should also absolutely never talk about anything of a sexual nature–that crosses into the next level, sexual misconduct.

 - Sexual Misconduct- This is absolutely the worst level on the totem pole of boundary-crossing in nursing.
-ANYTHING between a nurse and patient that can be interpreted as sexual in nature falls under sexual misconduct.
 You can’t hint around about kissing (or heaven forbid worse actions) to any patient or relatives/family of the one you are treating.
 You also cannot solicit dates from any of these people.
-A sexual relationship with a patient, even if it is started by the patient or they offer consent, still is sexual misconduct.
+It is still sexual misconduct even if a patient starts it.

 Stepping the line of personal boundaries in the nursing profession is a slippery slope.
 In order to make sure that nothing you do ends up escalating negatively or so that your innocent actions don’t get interpreted the wrong way, be mindful of some practices you should shun in your practice.
+Remember, you’re in a professional setting, so act accordingly.
 Some examples of things to avoid while in the professional setting include:

 - Speaking of your own/your co-workers inabilities in the profession